openpnp/openpnp/TinyG.md

 ## Troubleshooting

 * If you are using TinyG G2 you may need to set DTR and RTS.
 You can do this from the driver configuration UI in Machine Setup.
 * If your pick and place commands fire before moves are complete, make sure you are using `move-to-complete-regex` as shown in the configuration above.
+Sometimes this is also not sufficient.
+After connecting to the machine, go to Machine Setup -> Driver -> GCodeDriver -> Console.
+Send the message "$$", which will cause the TinyG to reply with its complete configuration.
+After this, moves should be reported correctly.
+This process needs to be done each time the TinyG starts up.

 ## Quirks